 As is the case with so many of these luxury linen brands, Yves Delorme comes from a storied past.
 The story begins with a couple in Lille, France, who opened a textile mill in the late 1800s.
 Fast-forward to 1980, and that family-run joined forces with their now-namesake, a home stylist by the name of Yves Delorme.

-Today, Yves Delorme is still infused with a sense of history and French sensibilities, sateen bedding (among other fabrications) is perfectly complimented by bath linens, lingerie, throws and decorative pillows as well.
+Today, Yves Delorme is still infused with a sense of history and French sensibilities, sateen bedding (among other fabrications) is perfectly complemented by bath linens, lingerie, throws, and decorative pillows as well.
 And while the offerings from this iconic brand have grown and expanded over the past century, their commitment to quality and luxury has never changed.